niell-ion/TXRX-Doc-Hub/docs/derail/derail_setup.md

 ![Derail Charger Connected](assets/solar_control.jpg){: style="height:350px;width:350px"}

 Connect battery wire as shown.
 Look for light on charge controller and board to indicate sensor is receiving power.
+If system does not turn on, contact TXRX for support.